OscarETorres/arduino-projector-screen-controll/README.md

  connect IRSender 1 to pin 6 (use 2n2222 to interface)

- connect hall sensor 1 to pin 2 connect hall sensor 3 to pin 2 magnets 1 on screen top and 1 on screen bottom
+ connect hall sensor 1 to pin 2 connect hall sensor 2 to pin 3 magnet 1 on screen top and magnet 2 on screen bottom

  # **use cases**<br>